Brent Seabrook: International play

-During his junior career, Seabrook represented Team Canada in two World Junior Championships.
+During his junior career, Seabrook represented Canada in two World Junior Championships.
 In 2004 in Finland, he recorded three points to help Canada to the gold medal game against the United States, where they were defeated 4–3.
 Returning the following year in 2005 in the United States, he matched his three-point total from the previous tournament and helped defeat Russia 6–1 in the final to capture Canada's first gold medal that began a five-year run.

-After his rookie season with the Blackhawks, Seabrook made his senior international debut with Team Canada at the 2006 World Championships in Latvia, where Canada failed to medal.
+After his rookie season with the Blackhawks, Seabrook made his senior international debut with Canada at the 2006 World Championships in Latvia, where Canada failed to medal.

-On December 30, 2009, Seabrook was called and asked to play for Team Canada at the 2010 Winter Olympics in Vancouver, along with Blackhawks teammates Duncan Keith and Jonathan Toews.
+On December 30, 2009, Seabrook was called and asked to play for Canada at the 2010 Winter Olympics in Vancouver, along with Blackhawks teammates Duncan Keith and Jonathan Toews.
 He was expected to continue his NHL pairing with Keith during the tournament, but he instead became designated as Canada's seventh defenceman.
 He notched one assist over seven games as Canada won the gold medal over the United States 3–2 in overtime on February 28, 2010.